portworx/confluent/docs/quick-start.md

 1. Install DC/OS on your cluster.
 See [the documentation](https://docs.mesosphere.com/latest/administration/installing/) for instructions.

-1. If you are using open source DC/OS, install Beta Confluent Kafka with the following command from the DC/OS CLI.
+1. If you are using open source DC/OS, install a Beta Confluent Kafka cluster with the following command from the DC/OS CLI.
+If you are using Enterprise DC/OS, you may need to follow additional instructions.
+See the Install and Customize section for more information.

 ```
 dcos package install beta-confluent-kafka